barryclark/jekyll-now/temp.md

 excerpt: The following 'how-to' explains how to build the latest version of OpenCV (4.2+) with its Java bindings on Linux and macOS…
 ---

 [OpenCV](https://opencv.org) is a powerfull Computer Vision open source library written mainly in C++.
 Today, the most common way to use OpenCV from Java is to use its Java bindings.
-Technically, those bindings rely on the traditional JNI approach.
+Technically, those Java bindings rely on the traditional JNI approach.

-[Project Panama](https://openjdk.java.net/projects/panama/)'s goal is to improve and enrich the connections between the JVM and well-defined “foreign”, i.e. non-Java APIs.
-Panama is under active development, its current focus is on C but C++ support should be added later.
-It will then be worthwhile to revisit this and to switch to use Panama's approach instead of the old JNI approach.

 <p align="center">
 <img alt="Photo by Kalea Jerielle" src="https://delabassee.com/images/blog/eye.jpg" width="85%" style="box-shadow: 0px 0px 20px 0px rgba(0,0,0,0.5);"/>